 Please wait while you are redirected.

 Neural prosthetic devices consist of an orthotic and a microprocessor-based electronic stimulator with one or more channels for delivery of individual pulses through surface or implanted electrodes connected to the neuromuscular system.
 Microprocessor programs activate the channels sequentially or in unison to stimulate peripheral nerves and trigger muscle contractions to produce functionally useful movements that allow patients to sit, stand, walk, and grasp.
-Functional neuromuscular stimulators are closed loop systems, which provide feedback information on muscle force and joint position, thus allowing constant modification of stimulation parameters which are required for complex activities such as walking.
-These are contrasted with open loop systems, which are used for simple tasks such as muscle strengthening alone, and typically in healthy individuals with intact neural control.
+Functional neuromuscular stimulators are closed-loop systems, which provide feedback information on muscle force and joint position, thus allowing constant modification of stimulation parameters, which are required for complex activities (eg, walking).
+These systems are contrasted with open-loop systems, which are used for simple tasks (eg, muscle strengthening alone) and typically in healthy individuals with intact neural control.

-Another application of functional electrical stimulation is to provide spinal cord injured patients with the ability to stand and walk.
-Generally, only spinal cord injury patients with lesions from T4 to T12 are considered candidates for ambulation systems.
-Lesions at T1–T3 are associated with poor trunk stability, while lumbar lesions imply lower extremity nerve damage.
+Another application of functional electrical stimulation is to provide patients with spinal cord injury the ability to stand and walk.
+Generally, only spinal cord injury patients with spinal lesions from T4 to T12 are considered candidates for ambulation systems.
+Lesions at T1–T3 are associated with poor trunk stability, while lumbar lesions imply lower-extremity nerve damage.
 Using percutaneous stimulation, the device delivers trains of electrical pulses to trigger action potentials at selected nerves at the quadriceps (for knee extension), the common peroneal nerve (for hip flexion), and the paraspinals and gluteals (for trunk stability).
 Patients use a walker or elbow-support crutches for further support.
-The electrical impulses are controlled by a computer microchip attached to the patient’s belt that synchronizes and distributes the signals.
+The electrical impulses are controlled by a computer microchip attached to the patient’s belt, which synchronizes and distributes the signals.
 In addition, there is a finger-controlled switch that permits patient activation of the stepping.

-Neuromuscular stimulation is also proposed for motor restoration in hemiplegia and treatment of secondary dysfunction (e.g., muscle atrophy and alterations in cardiovascular function and bone density) associated with damage to motor nerve pathways.
+Other devices, such as the ReGrasp (Rehabtronics), are used for rehabilitation rather than home use.
+Neuromuscular stimulation is also proposed for motor restoration in hemiplegia and treatment of secondary dysfunction (e.g., muscle atrophy, alterations in cardiovascular function and bone density) associated with damage to motor nerve pathways.
 These applications are not addressed in this policy.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.